jina-ai/docs/chapters/cli/exit.rst

 Gracefully Exit Jina
 ====================

-In this section, you will learn best practices shutting down a Flow and exiting Jina correctly.
+In this section, you will learn best practices for shutting down a Flow and exiting Jina correctly.

 .. contents:: Table of Contents
     :depth: 4